NAME

 NOTES

-Commands will always appear to take at least 1 second to complete due to scw waiting for output to cease after the process has ended.
-This approach is required to avoid lines being recorded out of order when the command writes them to different streams.
+Commands will always appear to take at least 1 second to complete due to scw waiting for output to cease after the process has ended, when any receiver strategy other than “pipe” is being used.
+This is so that any remaining buffered data in the Unix socket is not lost when the command terminates.

 Time periods such as MaxRunTime may be written in seconds, or as any combination of weeks, days, hours, minutes, and seconds, each number suffixed with the unit.
 Spaces are allowed between each component of the time period, but no other words or punctuation.
 These are all equivalent: